 More than 4.2 billion social media users can be considered a vast market that every brand is looking to tap into.
 Facebook, Instagram, Twitter, YouTube, Snapchat, Pinterest, and LinkedIn are just a few of the most popular social media platforms that can be used to boost your market share.
 More and more companies are investing in social media marketing for business promotions because of the prolific activities and stupendous engagement on these platforms.
 Using photos, videos, forms, stories, and social media ads, businesses can tap into the reach of this vast user base on each social media channel.

-Blogs are an efficient way to engage with prospects, by nurturing their interest in your brand.
+Blogs are an efficient way to engage with prospects by nurturing their interest in your brand.
 In a highly competitive age of information, a blog is a first-hand communication tool that shows the authenticity of your brand.
+It is an integral part of the content marketing strategies of most companies.
 Blogs are also a great way of simplifying complex information for regular consumption.
 There are more than 600 million blogs on the internet, out of the 1.7 billion websites, according to statistics published by Oberlo.in.

-Podcasts are gaining massive popularity.
+Podcasts are gaining massive popularity as a crucial internet content marketing tool.
 The influence of Spotify, Podbean, BuzzSprout, SoundCloud, and numerous other audio-listening services have made podcasts very popular.
 People looking for easy ways to gain insights into various topics rely on podcasts as a source of information.
-There are an estimated 30 million podcast episodes online, from over 850,000 active podcasts according to Oberlo.in.
+There are an estimated 30 million podcast episodes online, from over 850,000 active podcasts, according to Oberlo.in.
 The Daily is a podcast by New York Times publishers, which recorded a whopping 1.1 million downloads every weekday during 2018 and close to 2 million in 2020.

 Infographics are widely used in social media posts, presentations, webinars, videos, and images to convey information easily to readers.
-People find infographics effective and easy to understand because they communicate complex data in a simple, visual manner that is easy to grasp.
-Data visualization is a growing trend in content marketing, where large studies can be condensed into bite-size infographics to make the viewing experience better.
+People find infographics effective and easy to understand because they communicate complex data in a simple, visual manner easy to grasp.
+Data visualization is a growing trend in content marketing, where extensive studies can be condensed into bite-size infographics to better the viewing experience.
 The use of colors in visuals for infographics increases the attention span of users by up to 82%.

 Videos are the most consumed form of content on the internet.
 87% of all marketing experts use videos as promotional tools.
+Video has emerged as the most popular element in content marketing strategies globally in recent times.
 Studies show that an average user spends about 7 hours a week watching videos online.
 That’s a huge market that any business can penetrate with quality content that connects with its viewers.

-Paid ads are rising in prominence with almost 79% of marketers agreeing that pay-per-click ads are beneficial for their business according to the State of PPC report by Hanapin Marketing.
+Paid ads are rising in prominence, with almost 79% of marketers agreeing that pay-per-click ads are beneficial for their business, according to the State of PPC report by Hanapin Marketing.
 Google ads, YouTube ads, Facebook ads, pay-per-click ads, LinkedIn ads, banner ads, affiliate ads, Bing ads, Yahoo ads, and all types of ads are used by businesses for outreach.
 Paid advertisements accounted for more than 96% of the total revenue generated by search engine Google in 2011 and over 70% in 2018, considering the branching out of parent company Alphabet into numerous industry verticals continued into the year 2020.
-Notably, social media giant Facebook generated $70 billion ad revenue during which is more than 83% of their total revenue in the year in FY2020.
+Notably, social media giant Facebook generated $70 billion ad revenue which is more than 83% of their total revenue in FY2020.

-With increased competition, businesses require incisive content marketing strategy steps that account for a smart ad budget for online promotions.
+With increased competition, businesses require intelligent content marketing strategy steps that account for a smart ad budget for online promotions.

 For any business looking to go online, here are a few simple steps that can be followed to kickstart your content marketing efforts online.

-Whether you want to create social media posts to regularly engage with your audience on Facebook or LinkedIn or you want a strategy to create intellectual property for enterprise consumption, you can build your content marketing strategy template in a few simple steps.
+Whether you want to create social media posts to regularly engage with your audience on Facebook or LinkedIn or want a strategy to develop intellectual property for enterprise consumption, you can build your content marketing strategy template in a few simple steps.